 Well, the next step in perfecting the conversational chatbot of your own making is giving it a consistent LOOK for better customer experience.

 Since you went through all that trouble of making a chatbot from scratch, it better match your website branding and color scheme!

-To bring up design elements, click on the little artist on the right side of your bot building dashboard.
+To bring up design elements, click on “Design” in the header menu.

 It will open you to a whole new world of options!
 On the left side you will see a large list of customization features: